 LETTY COTTIN POGREBIN is an author, activist, and national lecturer.

-A founding editor and writer for Ms. Magazine, Pogrebin is also the author of eleven books, including her forthcoming novel, Single Jewish Male Seeking Soulmate, which will be published in May 2015.
-Among her other books are two memoirs – Getting Over Getting Older, and Deborah, Golda, and Me: Being Female and Jewish in America – the novel, Three Daughters, the feminist classic, How to Make it in a Man's World, and the 2013 guidebook How to Be a Friend to a Friend Who's Sick.
+A founding editor and writer for Ms. Magazine, Pogrebin is also the author of eleven books, including her forthcoming novel, Single Jewish Male Seeking Soulmate, which was published in May 2015, and the acclaimed 2013 guidebook, How to Be a Friend to a Friend Who's Sick.
+Among her other books are two memoirs – Getting Over Getting Older, and Deborah, Golda, and Me: Being Female and Jewish in America – the novel, Three Daughters, and the feminist classic, How to Make it in a Man's World,

-She is also the editor of the anthology, Stories for Free Children, and was the consulting editor on Free to Be, You and Me and Free to Be...A Family, Marlo Thomas’ ground-breaking children's books, record and television specials.
+She is also the editor of the anthology, Stories for Free Children, and was the consulting editor on Free to Be, You and Me, Marlo Thomas’ ground-breaking children's book, record and television special.

 A leader in many social justice causes, Pogrebin has served two terms as President of The Authors Guild, a national organization dedicated to the protection of writers’ copyright and contract rights; and two terms as Chair of the Board of Americans for Peace Now, an advocacy organization working to promote a tw0-state solution to the Israeli-Palestinian conflict.

 Letty Cottin Pogrebin’s devotion to advancing inter-group harmony inspired her participation in a longstanding Black-Jewish dialogue group, and two Jewish-Palestinian dialogue groups, one of which is still ongoing.
 In addition, she is a co-founder of the National Women’s Political Caucus; the Ms. Foundation for Women; the UJA-Federation Task Force on Women, and the International Center for Peace in the Middle East.

-Pogrebin's honors include a Yale University Poynter Fellowship in Journalism; an Emmy Award for Free to Be You and Me, inclusion in Who’s Who in America, and dozens of awards and commendations from a variety of organizations and educational institutions in the U.S.
+Pogrebin's honors include a Yale University Poynter Fellowship in Journalism; an Emmy Award for Free to Be You and Me, inclusion in Who’s Who in America, and dozens of awards and commendations from a variety of NGOs, civic organizations and educational institutions.

 Letty Cottin Pogrebin is a graduate of Brandeis University.
 She lives in New York.